AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 - The Feed Forward Neural Network Layer

 The Feed Forward neural network layer is for a high level intuition of the feed-forward neural network.
 Self-Attention allows the model to attend to previous tokens and incorporate the context in its understanding of the token it's currently looking at.
+Seld-Attention does two main things:
+- relevance scoring: assigns a score to how relevant each of the input tokens are to the token being processed.
+- Combining information: after it assigns scores, it combines relevant information into the representation.